sajeezy/root-product-builder-fundamentals/README.md

 Once you conquer these 10 parts and commit your code, you'll have proudly sculpted a Product Module on Root using our most trusted tools and methods.

-In the following sections, you'll find all the resources and materials to guide you through each of these thrilling parts.
+In the following sections, you'll find all the resources and materials to guide you through each of these parts.

 # Onboarding Material